petzi53/weblog-notes/content/slide/_index.md

 * use the controls on the right bottom of the screen.
 * watch out: sometimes there is not only left & right, but also top & down.
+* Press `ALT` key (`CTRL` in Linux) and click on any element to zoom towards it.
+Click again to zoom back out.
-* for an overview about the slide structure press `esc`
+* for an overview about the slide structure press `ESC`.
-* to end the presentation go back with the browser
+* to end the presentation go back with the browser.

 ***